Baden Masters

 The Baden Masters is an annual men's curling tournament, held in early September/late August in Baden, Switzerland.
-It is the first curling tournament of the European Curling Champions Tour (CCT) season and is part of the World Curling Tour.
-It was first held in 2000 and it became a CCT event in 2005.
+It is the first curling tournament of the World Curling Tour season.
+It was first held in 2000.

 In 2021, for the first time in the event's twenty-one year history, two women's teams competed alongside the men's field: 2018 Olympic Gold Medalists Team Anna Hasselborg from Sweden and Team Irene Schori of Limmattal, Switzerland.